Who qualifies for the loan?

 How does the loan work?

-The Advanced Learner Loan is similar to existing loans for higher education – after applying to the government organisation Student Finance England (SFE), they will pay the agreed amount to Bedford College when you start your course.
+The Advanced Learner Loan is similar to existing loans for higher education, and is administered by the Student Loans Company (SLC).
+Once your loan is approved, they will pay the agreed amount to Bedford College when you start your course.
 You only need to apply once per course – so if, for example, your course is longer than one year you don’t need to apply separately for each year.

 Can I take out more than one loan?

 What happens about repayments?

 Paying back your loan is simple – you’ll only have to start making repayments after you complete your course and only if you’re earning over £404 per week, £1,750 per month or £21,000 per year.
 Payments are automatically taken from your earnings through the tax system.

 How much will I have to repay?

 You’ll only need to start repaying the loan after you’ve completed your course and you’re earning more than £21,000 per year.

 If you don't complete your course you will be required to repay the loan amount relative to your attendance, as well as any outstanding course fees, which will be payable direct to the College.

 What about interest charges?